SebPorras/SCHEMA/README.md

 Where:

-$ E =$ The disruption of interactions
+$E$ = The disruption of interactions

-$ C =$ The binary status of whether two residues fall into the interaction cuttoff distance.
+$C$ = The binary status of whether two residues fall into the interaction cuttoff distance.

-$ P =$ The probability of interaction disruption.
+$P$ = The probability of interaction disruption.

-$ M =$ The extended scoring/weighting of the disruption by physiochemical properties of amino acids.
+$M$ = The extended scoring/weighting of the disruption by physiochemical properties of amino acids.

 References: